mirjoker/NewMoveScan/README.md

 MoveScanner -p "./testdata/examples_mv/aptos" -o /my/path/my_result.json
 ```

-if you want to print result as json on termianl, use `-j`
+if you want to print result as json on termianl, use `-j`, if you don't want to output results on the command line, use `-n`.

 ### Printer